TREATMENT

 Watercolor Landscape | Artist not known

-Watercolor and gouache on paperboard; c.
-20th century
+Watercolor and gouache on paperboard

 From the collection of a private client